saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-('URL of a view where users should be redirected to set the password.
-URL in RFC 1808 format.',)
+URL of a view where users should be redirected to set the password.
+URL in RFC 1808 format.

 </td>
 </tr>